Extendibility of Brauer states: General recipe for determining the set of -de Finetti-extendible Brauer states

-Our goal is to describe the general procedure to find the subset of parameters for each dimension $d$ which describe the subset of $n$-de~Finetti-extendible Brauer states.
+Our goal is to describe the general procedure to find the subset of parameters for each dimension $d$ which describes the $n$-de~Finetti-extendible Brauer states.
 The ideas are very similar to those presented in the previous section, therefore, this section only presents the main steps in the procedure.
-The interested reader is directed to the previous section for details.
+The interested reader is directed to the previous section for more details.

 The \textit{relevant} $n$-de~Finetti-extending states $\hat{\rho}\in\states{\hil^{\ot n}}$ obey the following requirements: \begin{enumerate} \item $\comm{\hat{\rho}}{\Repp_{\ydiagram{1}}^{\ot n}(g)}\overset{!}{=}0$ for all $g\in\Ort(d)$, \item $\comm{\hat{\rho}}{\hat{\Repppp}(h)}\overset{!}{=}0$ for all $h\in \sym_n$, \end{enumerate} where $\Repp_{\ydiagram{1}}:\Ort(d)\to \GL(d,\comp)$ is the defining representation of the orthogonal group and $\hat{\Repppp}_n:\sym_n\to \GL(\hil^{\ot n})$ is the natural representation of the symmetric group on $\hil^{\ot n}$ that permutes the Hilbert spaces.